 - In the same fashion, identify the emotions you were feeling in these situations and write them down next to the situations.

 - Identify your behaviour and thoughts in reaction to the situation

-- Question yourself on how you would have liked to have been perceived in each situation and what actions should have been taken
+- Understand how you want to be perceived in each situation and what actions can be taken

 Learn Assertive Language Instead of Passive and Aggressive Language